Silverpit crater: Origin

-The origin of the crater is currently being hotly debated by the Geoscience community with alternate theories of salt withdrawal and pull-apart basin proposed, raising doubts as to Silverpit's categorization as an impact structure.
+The origin of the crater is debated by the geoscience community with alternate theories of salt withdrawal and pull-apart basin proposed, raising doubts as to Silverpit's categorization as an impact structure.

 Evidence in favour of impact origin

 Other mechanisms for producing a crater were considered and rejected by Allen and Stewart when they discovered the crater.
 Volcanism was excluded because there were no magnetic anomalies in the crater, which would be expected if eruptions had occurred there.
 Withdrawal of salt deposits below the crater, known to be a mechanism for the formation of some craters, was ruled out because the Triassic and Permian layers of rock beneath the crater appeared to be undisturbed.
 Another strong indication that an impact had created the crater was the presence of a central peak – something that Stewart & Allen contend is difficult to form except through a meteorite impact.
+In 2025, shocked mineral grains were reported from drill cores suggested to represent ejecta from the impact, indicating pressures of 10–13 gigapascals, consistent with an impact origin.